ceford/cefjdemos-data-jdm-help/articles/en/multilingual-associations/multilingual-associations-edit.md

 - **Close**.
 Closes the current screen and returns to the previous screen without saving any modifications you may have made.
 - **Help**.
 Opens this help screen.

-## Related Information

-- [Multilingual Associations: Options](https://docs.joomla.org/Help4.x:Multilingual_Associations:_Options/en "Help4.x:Multilingual Associations: Options/en") Default permissions used for all content in the Multilingual Associations Component.
-- [Multilingual Associations](https://docs.joomla.org/Help4.x:Multilingual_Associations/en "Help4.x:Multilingual Associations/en") This screen is used to set up an Association between an item and installed site languages.
-| <span class="mw-selflink selflink">Multilingual Associations: Edit</span> Used to add or edit associations between languages displayed on a multilingual website.